lightward/norobot/README.md

 *   I do not use template responses for prose, for content that is expected to be a human connecting with a human.
 No form responses, ever.
 100% of the time, my communication is inspired by everything I perceive about you.
 It is always _for you_, and for no one else.

     Corollary: I never think about "personalizing" my communication.
 If I'm honestly present with another being, my communication can be nothing but personal.

+*   No tracking pixels in emails.
+It's not normal, nor expected, for a one-to-one email to phone home to the sender.
+It feels like an invasion of privacy, however subtle, to monitor someone's behavior in this way without their consent.

+    However, this _can_ be done fairly, _with_ their consent.
+Kickstarter's backer update emails conclude with the line, "Show support and stay involved—let _xyz_ know you read this update."
+They then offer a heart button, which can be clicked to let the sender know that the message was viewed, and appreciated.
+This is EXCELLENT.
+It's not perfect - Kickstarter still has a tracking pixel at the end of these emails - but it's absolutely the right direction.

 ## Humans and robots